mhdhazmi/GNNPowerSystem/Paper/Results.md

 This document summarizes the experimental results supporting the paper's primary claim:

-> "A grid-specific self-supervised, physics-consistent GNN encoder improves PF/OPF learning (especially low-label / OOD), and transfers to cascading-failure prediction and explanation."
+> "A grid-specific self-supervised, physics-consistent GNN encoder improves PF/Line Flow learning (especially low-label / OOD), and transfers to cascading-failure prediction and explanation."

 ---